Some projects take longer than others.

 Well, when a city decides it has to “do something about it,” havoc ensues.
 The easement “belongs to” 13 separate city departments.
 Twelve of them looked at the degree of encroachment, not even enough for a closet, and agreed with us that it was no big deal.
 The water department, however, went into a tizzy and stopped the permitting progress.
 We have been negotiating with the city ever since.
 In the interim, we have accrued more than $12,000 in additional holding costs, almost all of it in city taxes.
 We were literally paying them to screw us over.
 And let’s not even think about opportunity costs.

 A city manager who is part of this process explained it thus, “We know of thousands of people in the same boat as you are.
 You are just the first ones who have gone all the way through the process legally to enable us to develop a procedure for handling it.”
 Great.
-No good deal goes unpunished.
+No good deed goes unpunished.

 But, in the gripping hand, my dad used to say, “If it was easy, everybody would do it.”
 Persistence really does pay off…eventually.